cronoimpius/reti_di_calcolatori/es7/java/README.md

 ## [<ins>RegistryRemoto</ins>](https://github.com/cronoimpius/reti_di_calcolatori/tree/main/es7/java/RegisrtyRemoto)
 1. Import **ALL** RegistryRemoto files ( also the stub and skeleton ), including also Interfaces files;
 2. Import the Server .class files, including also **ALL** the .class of Interfaces
-used by the Server files;
+used by the Server files and Stub;
 4. Import other classes used by methods and implemented by the programmer
 ( for example Programma.class used by the ServerCongresso ).